 - Two wheels only: the rise of Whistler’s bike scene

-Aerial maps of Whistler in summer look something like an ant farm; except those travelling dots are hikers, runners and - most of all - bikers.
+Aerial maps of Whistler in summer look something like an ant farm; except those travelling dots are hikers, runners and, most of all, bikers.
 The valley and surrounding mountains are crisscrossed with trails - hundreds of kilometres of them - with options for just about everyone looking for a two-wheeled adventure.

 Ladies looking to surround themselves with fellow female riders can sign up for the popular Women’s Nights which run twice a week and include equipment rentals, lift tickets and professional guides.
 Riders of all levels can find something in the park's extensive terrain, and it wouldn't be mountain biking at Whistler without an après drink at the Garibaldi Lift Co.
 (GLC) to compare stories when it's over.
 Not your typical night out with the girls.

 You don’t have to be hitting the bike park to have fun on two wheels.
-Whistler boasts over 200 kilometres of networked cross-country trails and technical single tracks, such as local favourites “River Runs Through It” and the challenging “Comfortably Numb” – a trail which helped establish Whistler’s reputation as a mountain biking mecca.
+Whistler boasts over 200 kilometres of networked cross-country trails and technical singletrack, such as local favourites “River Runs Through It” and the challenging “Comfortably Numb” – a trail which helped establish Whistler’s reputation as a mountain biking mecca.
 Comfortably Numb was named by the IMBA (International Mountain Bicycling Association) as an “Epic” ride – one of only a select number of trails around the world that demonstrate the best in mountain biking.

 If more of a leisurely pace is more your style, the best way to explore Whistler and its surrounding lakes, parks and forests is along the Valley Trail system.
 And if you get lost somewhere along the 40 kilometres of paved paths, chances are there is a picturesque beach framed by mountain peaks waiting just around the corner.